Liege Waffles Suzette

 Liege Waffle Dough

-• Liege waffle dough making process is very similar to brioche dough.
-Leave butter out for about 30 minutes, and punch it down to make butter pliable but still cool.
-In your stand mixer fitted with the hook attachment, mix all ingredients together on medium speed except the butter.
-Scrap down sides of the bowl every so often until the end of mixing.
-Set speed to medium-high and mix for 10 minutes.
-The dough should be smooth and elastic before incorporating the fat.
-When gluten bonds are formed, the protein then can form elastic films in the dough, which provides structure and helps to trap gases, assisting in leavening of products.
-Throw in butter into pieces, and continue mixing for about 5-8 minutes more.
-At the end of mixing, the internal dough temperature should be around 77/80ºF/ 25/27ºC.
-Note that the friction factor will increase dough temperature by approximately 5 degrees celsius.
-For instance, if the dough is at 20ºC when ingredients are just combined, the dough should end up being at 25/27ºC.
-Cover the dough, and let ferment for 90 minutes at room temperature.
+• The process of making Liège waffle dough is very similar to that of brioche dough.
+Begin by leaving the butter out for about 30 minutes, then punch it down to make it pliable while still cool.
+In your stand mixer fitted with the dough hook attachment, combine all ingredients except the butter and mix on medium speed.
+Scrape down the sides of the bowl occasionally throughout the mixing process.
+Increase the speed to medium-high and mix for 10 minutes.
+The dough should become smooth and elastic before the fat is incorporated.
+Once the gluten bonds have formed, the protein can create elastic films in the dough, which provide structure and help trap gases, aiding in leavening.
+Add the butter in pieces and continue mixing for about 5–8 minutes more.
+At the end of mixing, the internal dough temperature should be around 77–80°F (25–27°C).
+Keep in mind that friction from mixing will increase the dough temperature by approximately 5°C. For example, if the dough is at 20°C when the ingredients are first combined, it should finish at around 25–27°C. Cover the dough and let it ferment at room temperature for 90 minutes.

 Fermenting Brioche Dough